adiiraaj/verilog-digital-design/parameterized-alu/README.md

 # Parameterized ALU

 A basic ALU written in Verilog.
-Width is configurable using a parameter, default is 8-bit.
+The data width can be changed using a parameter.
+The default width is 8 bits.

 ## Operations
 - Addition